Interested in knowing how to build a medical app for doctors?

 - Epocrates offers help with many areas of prescribing, e.g., pharmacology, safety around prescribing, adult and pediatric dosages, adverse reactions, etc.

-- Doctors can access a drug interaction checker feature, which helps to prevent harmful interactions.
+- Healthcare professionals can access a drug interaction checker feature, which helps to prevent harmful interactions.

 - Epocrates has a pill identifier feature, moreover, it offers dosage calculators, medical equations, and similar tools.

-- The app helps doctors with information on drug coverages for over 6,000 US insurance plans.
+- The app helps doctors with information on drug coverage for over 6,000 US insurance plans.

 - The app offers a customizable home screen, and healthcare providers can use its drag-and-drop features.

-- The premium version of the app has additional features like peer-reviewed medical content.
+- The premium version of the mobile health application has additional features like peer-reviewed medical content.